-Woody Allen is making a new 6 part series for Amazon.
+Woody Allen made a new 6 part series for Amazon (It wasn’t very good).
 I know the other services have some great exclusive content too.
 Hulu is lucky to have scored “11.22.63.”
 But Amazon is giving me plenty of options on a broad range of really compelling content that’s worth exploring.

 X-Ray for Movies & TV.
 As I watched more content on Amazon Prime Video, I quickly discovered that while a scene is playing you can tap the screen and get a list of all the actors, with headshots, who are in that scene.
 You can also use it to identify music in the show.

 This works because Amazon owns IMDb.
 I had no idea, but what a great viewing experience.
 I’ve written about these new rich experiences that Internet-enabled content provides before.
 Kind of like the Superbowl or other sporting events, where you can have a plethora of information about the game right at your fingertips, or even live Twitter feeds to gauge fan reactions to the play action.

 Add On Services: It’s worth a quick mention that a few years ago, a cable TV subscription was required to gain access to premium programming from HBO and Showtime.
 But not anymore.
 HBO has HBO Go that finals unbundles that service from the reigns of the cable companies.
 With Amazon Prime Video you can add on Showtime ($8.99/month), Starz ($8.99/month) and Comedy Central ($3.99/month).